-You can then check with one of the methods presented in this article how many triggers the device actually sits at and whether the seller is being honest.
+You can then check with one of the methods presented in this article how many triggers the device sits at and whether the seller is honest.

-Of course, remember to also check that the shooting date of the photo corresponds to the current date and in order to ensure that the EXIFS have not been tampered with, do not hesitate to use several different methods.
+Of course, also remember to check that the shooting date of the photo corresponds to the current date, and to ensure that the EXIFS have not been tampered with, do not hesitate to use several different methods.